-This post was originally published on DZone here.
+This post on how your project will take a leap with Test-Driven Development was originally published on DZone here.

 What Is Test-Driven Development?

 Test-driven development (TDD) refers to an approach in software development geared towards reducing errors and improving flexibility when designing applications.
 It is a process that encourages a quick, rapid, and fearless testing development style.
 This approach to programming enables tests to drive the design of the whole system.

 The following set of rules (designed originally by Robert C. Martin, or “Uncle Bob”) defines the best practice guidelines for TDD:

 - You are not allowed to write any production code unless it is to make a failing unit test pass.

 - You are not allowed to write any more of a unit test than is sufficient to fail, and compilation failures are failures.